SpotLabsNET/users/README.md

 2. *Credentials:* create a new _Client ID_ of type web applicaton, setting your permissible _Redirect URI_ to the login and redirect URLs used in your application.
 Use the generated _Client ID_ and _Client Secret_ in your site configuration (above).

+For **Facebook OAuth2**, login to your [Facebook Developers Console](https://developers.facebook.com/apps/), create a new App, and visit the Dashboard page for this app to get your _App ID_ and _App Secret_.

 ```php
 // signup